sdoboli/Lab8_CSC16_S21/README.md

 	int nr_cards;    // current size deck
 	int max_size;   // max # of cards in the Deck

-- `max_size` is the capacity of the Deck - how many Cards it can store.
+- `max_size` is the capacity of the Deck - how many `Cards` it can store.
 - `nr_cards` is the number of Cards on the Deck at any one time. `nr_cards` is initially 0.
-As you initialize the Deck or add/remove Cards to it, `nr_cards` will change to reflect the number of Cards on the Deck.
+As you initialize the Deck or add/remove `Cards` to it, `nr_cards` will change to reflect the number of `Cards` on the Deck.
 At all times `nr_cards` will be smaller than `max_size`.
-- `ptr_cards` is pointer to a Card object.
-Its role is to point to an array of max_size Cards objects allocated in dynamic memory.
-The memory for the array will be allocated when a new Deck object is instantiated.
-When a card object is added to a deck object, then nr_cards will be incremented by 1 and the card copied in the array pointed by ptr_cards.
+- `ptr_cards` is pointer to a `Cards` object.
+Its role is to point to an array of max_size `Cards` objects allocated in dynamic memory.
+The memory for the array will be allocated when a new `Deck` object is instantiated.
+When a `Cards` object is added to a `Deck` object, then nr_cards will be incremented by 1 and the card copied in the array pointed by ptr_cards.
 Cards are stored in consecutive locations in the array.
-For example, a deck of max_size = 52 and nr_cards = 3, will have three Card objects stored in positions 0,1,2 in the array pointed by ptr_cards.
+For example, a deck of max_size = 52 and nr_cards = 3, will have three `Cards` objects stored in positions 0,1,2 in the array pointed by ptr_cards.

 **Example**

 	Deck new_deck(30); // new_deck is an empty deck with max_size = 30, nr_cards = 0, memory for the array is
 				   // allocated now but the array is empty new_deck.init_deck({"hearts, "spades"}, 1,13) //adds 26 cards with suites hearts and spades and values
 						      // in between 1 and 13.

 A `Cards` object has an integer face and a string suite as private data members.
 Functions in the class `Cards` allow you to set the face and the suite for a new `Cards` or an existing `Cards` object, compare `Cards` by suite or by face.
 Cards class is defined in `Cards.h`, and its functions are already implemented in `Cards.cpp`.
 Go over these files so you know which data members and which function members are available in the class Cards.
 A sample test file for the class `Cards` is included as well.
 You will need to compile it separately with `g++ -o cards test_cards.cpp Cards.cpp`